 The budget projection is based on the support from revenues of the sale of recyclable materials, landfill tipping fees, user pay fees and stewardship funding initiatives.
 The waste management operation is not totally funded by the above referenced revenue streams and there has been an ongoing tax levy contribution each year.
-In 2022, the anticipated tax levy contribution will be approximately \$7.879 million.
-This represents a 0.5% decrease over the 2022 levy contribution.
+In 2023, the anticipated tax levy contribution will be approximately \$8.3 million.
+This represents a 6.5% increase over the 2022 levy contribution.

 Northumberland County continues to obtain funding for our recycling programs from Stewardship Ontario, as mandated in the Waste Diversion Act.
-Based on the funding formula being used to administer this legislation, the County of Northumberland will receive approximately \$1.2 million to support its 2022 residential recycling operating initiatives.
+Based on the funding formula being used to administer this legislation, the County of Northumberland will receive approximately \$1.8 million to support its 2023 residential recycling operating initiatives.

 In addition to Stewardship Ontario funding for "blue box" material recycling, the Waste Services Division also anticipates receiving funds from Producer Responsibility Organizations (PROS) who are responsible for Household Hazardous Waste and Electronic Waste, and Batteries.
-In 2022 it in anticipated that the Waste Services Division will receive approximately \$100,000 in funds for its management of these materials.
+In 2023 it in anticipated that the Waste Services Division will receive approximately \$100,000 in funds for its management of these materials.

-The overall condition of the County's buildings and housing are a reflection of a prosperous and sustainable community.
+The overall condition of the County's buildings and housing reflect a prosperous and sustainable community.
 It is imperative that the County develops a self-sustaining base capital budget to sustain vital housing infrastructures.

-The Facilities Services and Major Capital Projects have both developed 10-year capital plans for all the buildings mentioned above.
+The Facilities Services Division has developed 10-year capital plans for all the buildings mentioned above.
 Our primary source of funding is from the levy each year; however, we do apply for funding grants from other levels of government when available.

-Based on our need's analysis, the County facilities annual construction program should be \$600,000 for the Social Housing stock and a combined total of \$60,455,000 for Corporate, Roads, Waste, Elgin Park Redevelopment and Golden Plough Lodge and Northumberland County Archives and Museum Redevelopment.
+Based on our need's analysis, the County facilities annual construction program should be \$600,000 for the Social Housing stock and \$400,000 for existing Corporate buildings.